twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 After the first round matrix factorization described above, we run another matrix factorization that's similar to the first, but with some changes:
 - Instead of using helpful/not-helpful ratings as the labels, we use the harassment and abuse tag as the positive, and helpful ratings as negatives.
-- Because the positive rate is quite low, we use a sigmoid activation and binary cross entropy loss, as well as upweighting the rare positive class examples, instead of unweighted MSE loss.
+- Because the positive rate is quite low, we use a sigmoid activation and binary cross-entropy loss, as well as upweighting the rare positive class examples, instead of unweighted MSE loss.

 Thus, having a high note intercept score in this model indicates that a diverse set of raters found the note to be harassment or abuse.
 If the score is above a high threshold (2.0), we penalize each rater who has rated the note helpful, even if they did so after it received its final status, by subtracting (5.0 * note_harassment_abuse_intercept) from the numerator of their rater helpfulness score as described in [Rater Helpfulness Score](./contributor-scores.md#rater-helpfulness-score).

 ## Note Diligence Score

-Community Notes strives for content that X users find broadly helpful, clear and accurate.
+Community Notes strives for content that X users find broadly helpful, clear, and accurate.
 Note Diligence scoring applies an approach similar to the Helpfulness matrix factorization with an explicit focus on note accuracy and sourcing.
 It looks at use of the rating tags “Sources not included or unreliable”, “Sources do not support note” and “Incorrect information” to identify notes that people from different viewpoints agree might have these issues.
 Notes that it scores above a certain threshold are not shown on X.